-Work with constituents, colleagues, regional director, program director and campus faculty to establish program goals that meet local, regional and state needs, as well as grant and partnership requirements.
+Work with constituents, colleagues, directors and faculty to establish program goals that meet local, regional and state needs, as well as grant and partnership requirements.

-Collaborate: Participate in interdisciplinary teams, committees and task forces.
+Collaborate: Serve as a critical link between Missouri companies and the faculty, research staff, of the University of Missouri System, and the MU Extension Business Development Programs.
+Participate in interdisciplinary teams, committees and task forces.
 Work with faculty and staff located in county offices, across program disciplines and regions, with boards and organizations and with other campuses throughout Missouri to carry out the mission, vision and values of MU Extension.

-Evaluate: Regularly collect qualitative and quantitative data to evaluate the impact of educational programs and services.
+Evaluate: Facilitate significant business impact by achieving goals in (SBTDC) new sales, new jobs, business investments, quality and quantity of stakeholder relations, etc..
+(Regularly collect qualitative and quantitative data to evaluate the impact of educational programs and services.
 Determine if knowledge and skills were learned, and if learning was applied.